oclif/oclif/GETTING_STARTED.md

 If you do not have them already, follow the instructions here to install npm and Node together: https://docs.npmjs.com/getting-started/installing-node

-Next, install [Yarn](https://yarnpkg.com/en/) for dependency management.

-You can check it's installed by running `$ yarn`.

 ## Creating Your First CLI with oclif

 Now you're ready to create your first CLI with oclif.
 There are three stages: CLI creation, command development, and publishing to NPM.